 2. Installation Styles And Cooktop Sizes

 It’s best to always consider the dimensions of the cooktop and available space on your countertop before the installation.
-Generally, the length of a cooktop can vary from 30 to 36 inches, having a width of 21 to 22 inches.
+Generally, a cooktop’s length can vary from 30 to 36 inches, and its width can be 21 to 22 inches.
 If you choose any cooktop within this range, you can install it on a standard 24-inch countertop.

 The front edge of your cooktop will lie parallel to the base cabinets and be placed between your countertop’s front edge and backsplash.
 Furthermore, the cooktops’ depth usually ranges from 3.5 to 14 inches.
 While shallower cooktops have control buttons on the top, deeper ones come with control buttons on the front face.